tirem/Cosplay/README.md

 Type `/cos off` or `/cos clear` to return to your normal look!

 As of right now cosplays aren't saved but that may be a feature I add in the future if it is requested.

+## Thank You!

+This addon was inspired by the sexchange addon so a thank you to the creator of the sexchange addon and Ashita v4 as a whole: **atom0s**